Tsangpa: Struggle against the Gelugpa

 Our sources from this period are mainly concerned with religious affairs and do not disclose much about the administrative structure of the Tsangpa realm.
 The basis of their power is therefore still insufficiently understood.
 Nor is the history of Karma Tseten's closest successors well known, but in the early 17th century the dynasty is frequently mentioned as a competitor for power over Tibet.
 The family was generally opposed to the Gelugpa and Dalai Lamas, whose power meanwhile increased in Ü. The Tsangpa ruler Karma Tensung (or, in another account, his nephew Karma Phuntsok Namgyal) reacted by invading Ü from his base in Tsang in 1605 and attacking the Drepung and Sera Monasteries.
 5,000 monks are said to have been massacred on this occasion.
 The Tsangpa army expelled the Mongol troops that assisted the 4th Dalai Lama, himself a Mongol prince by birth.
 The Dalai Lama had to flee and the Tsangpa ruler was close to becoming the king of Tibet.

 In 1612 and 1613, the Tsangpa ruler subjugated a number of local regimes in West Tibet: the Ngari Gyelpo, Lhopa and Changpa.
 There were also spectacular successes in the east.
 The new acquisitions included Dagpo in the far southeast, Phanyul (north of Lhasa) and Neu (southeast of Lhasa).
-He was less successful against Bhutan, where his enemy, Ngawang Namgyal, the prince abbot of Ralung Monastery and the 4th incarnation of Kuenkhyen Padma KarpoFounder of the Drukpa Kagyu Sect in Tsang had taken refuge.
-The Tsang Desi had politically backed the other incarnation Passam WangpoGyalwang Drukpa, forcing Ngawang Namgyal to flee to Bhutan and establish his regency there.
+He was less successful against Bhutan, where his enemy, Ngawang Namgyal, the prince-abbot of Ralung Monastery and the 4th incarnation of Kuenkhyen Padma Karpo (Founder of the Drukpa Kagyu Sect in Tsang) had taken refuge.
+The Tsang Desi had politically backed the other incarnation Passam Wangpo Gyalwang Drukpa, forcing Ngawang Namgyal to flee to Bhutan and establish his regency there.